-- A. Recreational Equipment including Recreational Vehicles. - 1.
-Storage.
-Recreational equipment owned by residents of the City may be stored on their individual lots and shall be stored only within the confines of the rear yard and shall further respect the placement requirements of Section 3.11.C applicable to Accessory Buildings/Structures.
+- A. Recreational Equipment including Recreational Vehicles. - Storage.
+Recreational equipment owned by residents of the City may be stored on their individual lots and shall be stored only within the confines of the rear yard and shall further respect the placement requirements of Section 3.11.C applicable to Accessory

+Buildings/Structures.
 All recreational equipment parked or stored shall not be connected to sanitary facilities and shall not be used for permanent dwelling purposes.
-In those instances where the rear yard is not accessible by means of a driveway or alley or has insufficient side yard clearance for the passage of recreational equipment, the Zoning

-Administrator may allow the parking or storage of such recreational equipment in the side or front yard.
+In those instances where the rear yard is not accessible by means of a driveway or alley or has insufficient side yard clearance for the passage of recreational equipment, the Zoning Administrator may allow the parking or storage of such recreational equipment in the side or front yard.
 In those instances where recreational equipment is to be parked or stored in a front yard, only the driveway portion of such yard shall be utilized and in no instance shall such recreational equipment be parked or stored closer than ten (10) feet to the front property line.
 Storage of recreational equipment on a lot without a principal structure shall only occur if the lot upon which the recreational equipment is stored is adjacent to another lot which is under the same ownership and contains a principal structure.
 Said lots shall not be separated by a public right-of-way.

 2. Overnight Camping.
+See Section x.xx of the City of Alpena Municipal Code.
 Overnight camping in a recreation vehicle on a lot in the city shall be permitted in all residential districts providing that the recreational vehicle shall be occupied for no more than a week in any thirty (30) day period but not longer than thirty (30) days in a calendar year.
 The Zoning Administrator shall have the authority to increase the length of stay up to an additional seven (7) days in any thirty (30) day period.
 However, the additional seven (7) days shall not increase the total stay of not longer than thirty (30) days in a calendar year.
 Overnight camping in a recreational vehicle shall only occur on a lot with a principal structure or on a lot which is adjacent to another lot which is under the same ownership and contains a principal structure.
 Said lots shall not be separated by a public right-of-way.
-Note said municipal ordinance allows 2.
-We should not have this in two places.
-So, if 2 are allowed, we should say that here and repeal the municipal ordinance.